sgraystar/homebridge-bom-ftp-temperature/README.md

 Location parameters:
 - Multiple locations can be included.
 Each location will present a temperature sensor.
-- `label` is the name you wish to apply to the temperature sensor.
+- `label` is the BoM Location name or the name you wish to apply to the temperature sensor.
 - `bomproductid` is the Product ID of the forecast found at [BoM FTP Public Products]( http://www.bom.gov.au/catalogue/anon-ftp.shtml) The allowed entries begin with IDD, IDN, IDQ, IDS, IDT, IDV, or IDW.
 The format is strictly 3 CAPS, 5 digits, no spaces.
 Any locations using an invalid format are ignored.
 Any locations that duplicate an existing Product ID are ignored.

 ## Caveats

 Not all BoM forecast files contain a forecast maximum temperature.

 For BoM files containing forecasts for multiple days this will only present info for the current day.

-For BoM files containing several locations this will only present info for the first location in the file.
+For BoM files containing several locations this will first search using the config label.
+If a matching location is found in the file this will present info for that location.
+If a matching location is not found this will present info for the first location in the file.

+Changes to the config do not apply to existing locations.
+For example, the label on a location could be updated by changing the config, and using [Homebridge Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x) to remove the cached accessory and restart the server.

 Not all forecast files have been tested, so it is possible/probable that the internal structure of some files may require further work.